 - Don't copy content from another social media profile and post it as your own.
 It is poor etiquette.
 Most social media channels have a sharing tool that makes it easy to post the content to your profile while still giving credit to the original source (for example "retweet" on Twitter or "share" on Facebook).

 - Frequency of posts will vary by social media tool.

 - Don't abandon good writing skills just because you're online.

 - Engage with your audience, encourage comments and respond when questions are asked.
 Social media is designed to foster conversation and doing so will help boost your page's social profile.

 - Commit to moderating the comments on a regular basis (pull inappropriate comments/posts).

 - Set goals for your social media efforts.
 If possible, the goals should be measurable.

 - Remember, you are representing the university brand.
 Civility and respect are critical in all interactions.

-We would also like to remind you that any content that you find on the University of St. Thomas Facebook page is the property of UST and is subject to all applicable copyright and trademark laws.
+Any content that you find on this page is the property of UST and is subject to all applicable copyright and trademark laws.